amirtds/bejamas-frontend/README.md

 ## How to run it locally

-To run this app locally and cpnsume live data from Strapi at [https://bejamas-apis.onrender.com](https://bejamas-apis.onrender.com)
+To run this app locally from `master` branch and consume live data from Strapi at [https://bejamas-apis.onrender.com](https://bejamas-apis.onrender.com)

 - Create `.env` file at the root of the project and add `STRAPI_GRAPHQL_ENDPOINT = "https://bejamas-apis.onrender.com/graphql"` to it